 - We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The prescription drug benefit has a "Mandatory Generic" provision.
-If you elect to receive the brand, when a generic alternative is available, you will be responsible for the difference in cost between the generic and brand, in addition to the generic copay. - Most maintenance medications must be filled in a 90-day supply, either at an"Ask for 90Rx" participating retail pharmacy or by mail order through Express Scripts. - Most injectable medications (other than insulin) must be obtained from certain specialty pharmacies - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+If you elect to receive the brand, when a generic alternative is available, you will be responsible for the difference in cost between the generic and brand, in addition to the generic copay. - Most maintenance medications must be filled in a 90-day supply, either at an"Ask for 90 Rx" participating retail pharmacy or by mail order through Express Scripts. - Select generic preventative medications are available at no cost to you.
+For a list, visit www. healthplus.org/federal.aspx or call us at (800) 332-9161. - Most injectable medications (other than insulin) must be obtained from certain specialty pharmacies - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.